RenatoFarruggio/ScreenTextReader/README.md

 processes, enables a global hotkey while a configured game is running, captures the whole screen or a saved region, runs Windows OCR, and speaks the recognized text with local Piper TTS.

+Many games still show dialogue as on-screen text without full voice acting.
+This helps when you would rather hear the lines spoken than read them yourself.

 ## Disclaimer

 This project is in beta and early development, not ready for general use.
 It works